JBethay/DotSec/README.md

 ## Improper Inventory Management
 <details>
 <summary>Improper Inventory Management Details</summary>
-This project demonstrates a typical <a href="https://owasp.org/API-Security/editions/2023/en/0xa9-improper-inventory-management/">Improper Inventory Management</a> vulnerability, where the API does not properly deprecate or protect functions and endpoints; allowing a consumers to access resources from old or beta endpoints when they might not be protected.
+This project demonstrates a typical <a href="https://owasp.org/API-Security/editions/2023/en/0xa9-improper-inventory-management/">Improper Inventory Management</a> vulnerability, where the API does not properly deprecate or protect functions and endpoints; allowing consumers to access resources from old or beta endpoints when they might not be protected.
 Like many other vulnerabilities on this list, this issue is often undetectable by static code analysis tools.
 The project highlights related vulnerabilities such as <a href="https://cwe.mitre.org/data/definitions/1059.html">CWE-1059: Insufficient Technical Documentation</a>.
 To explore four endpoints, navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a>.

 <br>
 <br>